kngurley25/tech-blog/README.md

 ## Description
 An application in which a user can share thoughts and opinions on tech-related subjects through means of blogging.
-User can view all blog post.
-With credentials, user can create new blog posts and make comments on other user blog posts.
+User can view all blog posts and, with credentials, user can create new blog posts and add comments.

-## Depoloyed application
+## Deployed application
 https://still-citadel-59357.herokuapp.com/

 ## Installation